What is an Asset Swap?

 - These swaps offer borrowers the possibility of converting their exposure in domestic currency or foreign currency floating rate.

 - Asset swap has become a more useful method by making relative value comparison.
 This allows the borrower and investor to compare the bonds on a relative basis and describe them as cheap or expensive.

-- Notional of such transactions is now widely used for making comparisons and its credit spreads have become an expression of target funding costs and investment return.
+- Notional of such transactions is now widely used for making comparisons, and its credit spreads have become an expression of target funding costs and investment returns.

 Some of the disadvantages are as follows.

-- In many cases asset swap is an arbitrage trade which involves taking exposure on fixed coupon bonds and creating almost equal synthetic FRN from them but if often result in investor taking huge risks by leveraging their exposure.
+- In many cases, an asset swap is an arbitrage trade which involves taking exposure on fixed coupon bonds and creating almost equal synthetic FRN from them but if often result in investor taking huge risks by leveraging their exposure.

 Asset Swap is the combination of bond purchase and fixed Interest rate swap.
 This swap is not a distinct product but a set of products defined by the motivation behind the transaction.

 This has been a guide to what is an asset swap.
 Here we discuss the example and motivation of asset swap with key risk faced by investors along with advantages and disadvantages.
 You can learn more about financing from the following articles –